Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Experiments

-Experiments on zero-shot emotion recognition are conducted on two datasets: the Plutchik and the YouTube.
-We use \emph{anger,} \emph{joy,} \emph{surprise,} \pl{and \emph{terror} as testing classes in} the Plutchik dataset ($300$ testing instances in total).
-We validate our methods on both versions of YouTube dataset: YouTube-8 and YouTube-24.
+We conduct zero-shot emotion recognition on YouTube-8, YouTube-24, and the VideoStory-P14 datasets.
+The YF-E6 dataset contains only 6 emotion classes.
+Splitting the 6 further into disjoint training classes and test classes will lead to difficulties for properly relating unknown classes to known classes.
+In the VideoStory-P14 dataset, we use \emph{anger,} \emph{joy,} \emph{surprise,} and \emph{terror} as testing classes, with a total of $300$ testing instances.
 For YouTube-8, we use \emph{fear} and \emph{sadness} as the testing classes.
 For YouTube-24, we randomly split the 24 classes into $18$ training and $6$ testing classes with 5-round repeated experiments.
-In this zero-shot setting, no testing classes are seen during training.
+In the zero-shot setting, no instances in test classes are seen during training.

-First and foremost, we need to highlight that without the heterogeneous knowledge transferred from text, there is no way to enable zero-shot emotion learning.
-There is no previous work that had ever reported the successful experiments on zero-shot emotion learning, mainly due to the difficulties in clearly defining the semantic word/attribute vectors of emotion classes.
-In this paper, a language model trained from large-scale text data is employed to transfer the knowledge of emotion words to the video domain via the semantic word vectors.
-Such a transferring step enables the zero-shot emotion recognition.
+We compare our T1S algorithm with Direct Attribution Prediction (DAP) \cite{lampert13AwAPAMI,lampert2009zeroshot_dat}.
+For DAP, at test time each dimension of the word vectors of each test sample is predicted, from which the test class labels are inferred.
+DAP can be understood as directly using Eq (\ref{eq:self-training-1-step}) without the word vector smoothing by Eq (\ref{eq:self-training}).
+Four variants are compared: (a) using different video-level feature representation (AvgP or ITE); (b) using different zero-shot learning algorithm (T1S or DAP).